Benefits Of Dental Bonding

 Dental bonding is a cosmetic treatment that uses composite dental resin to restore and reshape your smile.
 The resin is applied directly to your tooth, without removing any of your natural enamel.
 Then, it’s shaped and sculpted by Dr. Bickel to correct a wide variety of cosmetic issues, including gaps in your smile, chipping, and more.

-Because it’s affordable, non-invasive, and requires little time in the dentist’s chair, bonding is a great option if you’re interested in cosmetic dentistry, but you are on a limited budget or don’t like the idea of a permanent treatment such as veneers.
+Because it’s affordable, non-invasive, and requires little time in the dentist’s chair, bonding is a great option if you’re interested in cosmetic dentistry, but are on a limited budget or don’t like the idea of a permanent treatment such as veneers.

 When To Use Dental Bonding